atlassian/data-center-helm-charts/docs/docs/installation/PREREQUISITES.md

 In order to deploy Atlassian’s Data Center products, the following is required:

 1. An understanding of Kubernetes and Helm concepts
-2. A Kubernetes cluster, running Kubernetes 1.19 or later
+2. A Kubernetes cluster, running Kubernetes v1.19 or later
-3. kubectl 1.19 or later, must be compatible with your cluster
+3. `kubectl` v1.19 or later, must be compatible with your cluster
-4. Helm v 3.3 or later
+4. `helm` v3.3 or later

 ## Environment setup